 Description: Perform a SCTP INIT Ping on a specified target.
 SCTP is commonly used in IP telephony.

-Nmap SCTP INIT Ping is a method that sends SCTP [Stream Control Transmission Protocol] packets and looking for INIT ACK or aborts responses from a specified target [Figure 1.12].
+Nmap SCTP INIT Ping is a method that sends SCTP [Stream Control Transmission Protocol] packets and looks for INIT ACK or aborts responses from a specified target [Figure 1.12].

 NMAP ARP Ping